VonStroheim/vshf-config-manager/README.md

 ## Observers

-Each setting must have its Observer (that implements ObserverInterface).
+Each setting must have its corresponding _Observer_, which implements the `ObserverInterface`.
 An observer can handle one or more settings.

-To register an Observer:
+To register an observer:

 ```php